 EMDR is a highly specific, research-validated form of therapy that can help people overcome traumatic stress, anxiety and depression.
 With EMDR, a trained practitioner uses bilateral stimulation, eye movement and touch to stimulate parts of the brain as a patient recounts certain experiences and memories as a way to more thoroughly process uncomfortable, painful feelings.

 At Rosewood, we understand that family involvement is crucial to the healing and recovery process.
 In all levels of care, patients have an opportunity to participate in a Family Week that promotes honest, loving communication.
 Within this nurturing environment, residents, families and loved ones are introduced to the tools they need to return home with renewed clarity and confidence to live healthy, productive lives.

-Rosewood offers two kinds of Animal Assisted Therapy (AAT), equine and canine.
+Rosewood offers Animal Assisted Therapy (AAT).
 AAT is one of our most popular and effective experiential modalities.
-The program lets patients interact with horses, dogs and even goats and fish, under careful supervision by trained handlers and therapists.
+The program lets patients interact with animals such as horses, goats and fish, under careful supervision by trained handlers and therapists.